 Health and safety of our community, employees, and passengers is paramount.
 We are actively working to coordinate components of a Healthy Cruise program, which includes:

-We initiated a series of coordination briefings in November 2020 and continued that work as CDC and Congress finalized technical and policy guidance.
-We continue working with cruise lines, the Washington State Department of Health, and Public Health Seattle-King County on Port Agreements, which will outline protocols that will protect public safety during cruise operations.
-These agreements will cover things that both prevent the spread of COVID, as well as outlining response if there are COVID cases.
-Cruise lines will need to have the agreement in place with local providers for both treatment and quarantining passengers, if necessary.
-Agreements will cover things like vaccination, testing, mask requirements, including physical distancing.
+We are working with cruise lines, the Washington State Department of Health, and Public Health Seattle-King County on 2022 Port Agreements, which outline protocols that protect public safety during cruise operations.
+These agreements include measures that prevent the spread of COVID, as well as outline the response in the event a COVID positive case.
+Cruise lines will have plans in place with local providers for both treatment and quarantining passengers and crew, if necessary.
+Agreements will include protocols related vaccination, testing, masking and physical distancing guidelines.

 CDC recommends that all eligible port personnel and travelers (passengers and crew) get a COVID-19 preliminary vaccine and booster when eligible.

 Please check with your cruise line for specifics on requirements for embarkation and updated policies.

 Cruise lines submitted agreements with Port and Local Health Authorities.
 These agreements include the following: